thasviya/mayaserver/README.md

 ## Licensing

-Mayaserver is completely open source and bears an Apache license.
-Mayaserver's core components and designs are a derivative of other open sourced libraries like Nomad and Kubernetes.
+Maya api server is completely open source and bears an Apache license.
+Maya api server's core components and designs are a derivative of other open sourced libraries like Nomad and Kubernetes.